Lisandro López (footballer, born 1983): Later career

 On 1 January 2016, two months shy of his 33rd birthday, López returned to Racing Club on a free transfer which had been agreed the previous month.
 In the 2018–19 season, he scored 17 league goals to lead the individual charts and help his team win the national championship for the 18th time in their history.

 On 25 January 2021, López joined Major League Soccer club Atlanta United.
 After four appearances in league and continental competitions, he terminated his contract by mutual consent following the death of his father.

 López returned to Racing for a third stint on 22 June 2021, signing a one-year deal with the option of ending it after six months.
 On 29 November, the 38-year-old announced that he would retire after the match against Godoy Cruz the following month.
 One month later, however, he went back on his word and agreed to a one-year contract with Sarmiento.

 López scored on his debut on 10 February 2022, in a 1–0 home victory over Atlético Tucumán in the group stage of the Copa de la Liga Profesional.
 He retired for a second and final time in December 2024.

 International career

 In 2005, López was called up to the Argentina national team by José Pékerman, and he made his debut against Mexico on 10 March in a 1–1 friendly draw.
 After solid Porto performances, he was summoned three years later by Alfio Basile for exhibition games with Egypt, Mexico, the United States and Belarus.

 On 12 August 2009, López scored one goal in Argentina's 3–2 victory over Russia at the Lokomotiv Stadium in Moscow.
 Nine days later, he was called by national team boss Diego Maradona for the decisive matches against Brazil and Paraguay for the 2010 FIFA World Cup qualification, but was overlooked for the final stages in South Africa.

 Personal life

-López is of Chilean descent through his mother.
+López was of Chilean descent through his mother.